-Some of the higher end versions are available in 1/4-, 3/8-, and even 1/2-inch thicknesses such as the Dough-Joe products shown above.
+Some of the higher end versions are available in 1/4-, 3/8-, and even 1/2-inch thicknesses, such as the Dough-Joe products shown above.

-Due to the insulation, this type of sheet does take longer to heat up and bake all the way through.
-But they’re a wonderful option for light colored treats, like shortbread and Linzer cookies.
+Due to the insulation, this type does take longer to heat up and bake all the way through.
+But this is a wonderful option for light colored treats, like shortbread and Linzer cookies.

 The problem with the rimmed option is that the rim makes it a little more challenging to remove delicate goodies from the pan, and this can sometimes result in broken pieces.

 But it’s not the end of the world, especially if you’re willing to wait – treats usually harden up after a few minutes out of the oven.